wqferr/lua-vectorize/doc/vec.md

 Element-wise natural logarithm of `1+x`.
 Roughly equivalent to `vec.ln(1+x)`.
-Using this function instead of the previous snippet will tend to have better performance.
+Using this function instead of the previous snippet will tend to have better performance and precision.

 <br/>